Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction: With Respect to Time and the Reynolds Number

 {\bf Experiment 4}.
 In this experiment, we use the same test problem as the one used in Section \ref{sec:results} generalized to a parametric kinematic viscosity.

-In our numerical investigation, we consider the parametric domain $\nu \in [10^{-3},1.575\cdot 10^{-3}]$, which yields $Re_{max} \in [65, 100]$.
+In our numerical investigation, we consider the parametric domain $\nu \in [10^{-3},1.575 \times 10^{-3}]$, which yields $Re_{max} \in [65, 100]$.
 To explain the rationale for choosing this parametric domain, we define the averaged Reynolds number as

 where $\overline U$ is the time averaged magnitude of the inflow velocity, $\bu_{in}$.
-For our parametric domain, we choose $\nu=1.575 \cdot 10^{-3}$ since this value yields $\overline{Re}=40$, which is the lower bound of the kinematic viscosity that achieves a vortex shedding behavior in the case of a steady inlet condition (see, e.g., \cite{lienhard1966synopsis}).
+For our parametric domain, we choose $\nu=1.575 \times 10^{-3}$ since this value yields $\overline{Re}=40$, which is the lower bound of the kinematic viscosity that achieves a vortex shedding behavior in the case of a steady inlet condition (see, e.g., \cite{lienhard1966synopsis}).
 We note that we choose a parametric domain that ensures only one type of flow dynamics (i.e., a vortex shedding regime).
-Choosing a parametric domain that spans various flow dynamics would be a more challenging test for the proposed ROMs.
+Choosing a parametric domain that spans various flow dynamics would be a more challenging test for the proposed ROMs, as noted in Experiment 3.

 In the numerical investigation in Section~\ref{sec:g-rom}, we used the Kolmogorov scale \cite{kolmogorov1941dissipation,kolmogorov1941local} as a filtering radius.
-However, the Kolmogorov scale changes with respect to the choice of the kinematic viscosity, $\nu$.
-Thus, in Experiment 4, we use $\delta=h_{\text{min}}$.
-To build the ROM basis, we collect $N_{\bu} = N_p = 2000$ equally spaced snapshots in the time interval $[4,8]$, which is the setting used in Experiment 3.
+However, the Kolmogorov scale changes with respect to the choice of the kinematic viscosity, $\nu$. \A{Thus, in Experiment 4, we use $\delta=h_{\text{min}}$}, i.e., a classical choice for nonuniform meshes, as specified in Remark \ref{remark:delta}.
+We also fix $\chi=0.002$.
+To build the ROM basis, we collect $N_{\bu} = N_p = 2000$ equally spaced snapshots in the time interval $[4,8]$, which is the setting used in Experiment 2.
 In the n-POD algorithm, we perform the first compression choosing $N^t=60$ for each sampled parametric instance.
-We pick $N_{\nu}=20$ parameters using a log-uniform distribution.
+We pick $N_{\nu}=20$ parameters using a log-equispaced distribution.
 We choose the log-uniform distribution since it allows us to collect more snapshots around the value $\nu=10^{-3}$, where we believe more information is needed because of higher vortex shedding frequency.
 We choose the $N^t$ value heuristically, seeking an accurate approximation of the time evolution for the various parametric snapshots.
 We pick $N_{\nu}=20$ seeking to minimize the computational costs of the building phase.
 Of course, a more detailed investigation would probably find better parameters, i.e., parameters that yield more accurate approximations.
 In the second stage of compression of the n-POD algorithm, we retain $99.9\%$ of the system energy employing $r_{\bu}=33$, $r_s = r_p = 3$.